RSS

 Read more

-Reblogged from GOURMANDE in OSAKA:
+GOURMANDE in OSAKA

 Shiny chocolate sauce on my moffle… Yummy !
 And the brand is :